We have nine members who make up our Physio First executive committee and three of our team who sit on it as advisors.

 A solicitor by profession and a litigator by specialism, the skill of giving sound, professional advice has never been foreign to Paul; as he says: “Being a non-voting member of our executive is exactly the same as representing my clients.
 It is always their case I am putting forward, not mine.”

 Prior to this, Paul had been General Secretary of Physio First for more than 15 years, a role so varied it could more accurately be described as “chameleon”.
-The consistent elements include acting as advisor to our executive committee and liaising closely with our Chairman.
-Most recently with regard to developing our Physio First 9-Goal business plan that involved meeting healthcare marketplace and stakeholder representatives with our previous Chairman, Pam.
+The consistent elements include acting as advisor to our executive committee and liaising closely with our Chair.
+Most recently with regard to developing our Physio First 9-Goal business plan that involved meeting healthcare marketplace and stakeholder representatives with our previous Chair, Pam Simpson.

 George Olivier B.Pharm MSc PhD MRPharmS MRSC